lommaks777/alena/.qoder/repowiki/en/content/Backend Architecture/Generate Result API.md

 3. AI generates an empty or invalid response
 4. An exception occurs during processing

 The fallback system uses pre-written content templates for four adaptation stages (A, B, C, D).
 Each stage includes structured guidance with title, current state description, focus areas, timeline recommendations, first step, general recommendation, and bonus suggestion.
 The fallback content is localized in Russian and includes emojis for visual engagement.
+The heading text has been updated from "Где вы сейчас" to "Где ты сейчас" to create a more personal tone.

 ```mermaid
 flowchart TD